 For more information, see Pubspec Format.

 One file that’s very common in open source is a README file that describes the project.
 This is especially important in pub.
 When you upload to pub.dartlang.org, your README is shown on the page for your package.
 This is the perfect place to introduce people to your code.

 If your README ends in

 .mdown, it is parsed as

 To show users the latest changes to your package, you can include a changelog file where you can write a short note about the changes in your latest release.
-When you upload your package to pub.dartlang.org it detects that your package contains a changelog file and shows it in the changelog tab.
+When you upload your package to pub.dartlang.org, your package’s changelog file (if any) appears in the changelog tab.

 If your CHANGELOG ends in